9dots/9dots.io-pages/OiQXe4e.md

 1. Students may test their robot at any point.

-2. After each attempt, students should write down what worked and what they should change using the [iteration log handout]().
+2. After each attempt, students should write down what worked and what they should change using the [iteration log handout](http://uploads.9dots.io/OiQe49h.pdf).

+## Standards